Lycorma: Native range

-The genus Lycorma is originally native to parts of China, Taiwan, Bangladesh, and India.
+The genus Lycorma has species distributed across South and Southeast Asia.
 Surveys in the 1930s found that L. delicatula is native to China's northern provinces of Shanxi, Shandong and Hebei, and has been used in traditional Chinese medicine since the 1100s.
 As of 2020, it has expanded its range to include Anhui, Beijing, Guangdong, Henan, Jiangsu, Sichuan, Yunnan and Zhejiang.
 L. delicatula has also been reported in Taiwan, Vietnam, and India, but ongoing research has yet to conclude if the species is native to these regions.
-L. imperialis is native to China, Bangladesh, and India, specifically the Assam, Darjeeling, and Sikkim regions.
-L. meliae and L. olivacea are native solely to Taiwan.
+L. imperialis is native to China, Bangladesh, and India, specifically the Assam and Sikkim regions.
+Lycorma punicea is known from Bangladesh and India (Assam, and Darjeeling), while L. meliae is native solely to Taiwan.

 Phylogeny

 The following cladogram shows the phylogenetic position of Lycorma among select genera of the Fulgoridae family:

 Accidental introduction

 In 2006, L. delicatula was discovered to have invasively spread to South Korea.
 In 2009, L. delicatula was discovered in Japan, and in 2014, the species was discovered in the United States.
-Research has indicated that L. delicatula may have previously entered Japan sporadically since the 1930s, but only achieved a stable population in the early 2000s.
+L. delicatula may have previously entered Japan sporadically since the 1930s, but only achieved a stable population in the early 2000s.
 It is believed that L. delicatula entered these countries via egg masses that were laid on exported goods.
 Currently, these countries have implemented pest control efforts which have sought to limit population growth and spread, due to the threat L. delicatula poses to global agricultural industries.